+In December 2011, I traveled to India and volunteered to teach at a school in rural Bangalore.
+The Shining Star School and Sneha Care Home are committed to educating HIV-positive children who are mostly orphans.
+I was so impressed by the children’s confidence and enthusiasm.
+They seemed more confident than kids of their age group in regular schools – a real testament to the teachers and volunteers who give them so much personal attention every day.
 In early 2012, the Sneha Care and the school lost their primary source of funding due changes in Government of India policies related to HIV children’s treatment and education.
 The children’s lives were in the balance.
 I founded Learn for Life Foundation (LFL) to help the Sneha kids and disadvantaged youth like them around the world achieve their fullest potential.
 LFL raised funding through local events, corporations and a network of family and friends and quickly became one of the two largest financial supporters of the Sneha program.

 In April 2015, 12 Snehagram students completed their 10th Grade equivalency requirements under the Government of India’s NIOS program, one of the first successful results of its kind for children with HIV in India.
 I returned in the summer and continued to teach, mentor and guide students in their preparation for vocational training and eventual re-integration back into their communities as leaders.

 By Matt Thekkethala, Co-Founder

 Call: +1 973-442-2999

 Learn for Life Foundation is a non-profit organization staffed by volunteers.
 LFL is a New Jersey registered non-profit (Registration#: CH3558800) and a United States registered 501(c)(3) tax-exempt organization.
 EIN/Tax ID: 45-5070897 DLN:17053319302022